gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-38-expired-token
+Before calling server check if the token is expired.
+If it is then log out and set the store back to the seed data.

+When logging in initialize the store by getting the season, game and players.

+Used the jsonwebtoken library to decode the token.
+* npm install jsonwebtoken --save

+Version 2.5

 ## step-37-navbar-icons
 Always show the nav bar icons.
 Put another way, do not collapse them when